National Bahá’í Review/Issue 121/Text

 [Page 8]

-Review
+Bahá’í National Review[edit]

-National Assembly requests that believers take steps to
+National Assembly requests that believers take steps to preserve important papers[edit]

 The National Spiritual Assembly is concerned that Bahá’í papers and books vital to future Bahá’í historians are being lost.
 It is imperative that those who possess such items take appropriate measures to ensure that they are not destroyed or lost to the Faith and to future Bahá’í historians.

 Individuals can take one of two steps to preserve these materials.
-They can give their Bahá’í papers and books to the National Bahá’í Archives or to a local Bahá’í’ archives while they are still living, or they can make specific provisions in their wills that such items be given to a local Bahá’í archives or to the National Bahá’í Archives.
+They can give their Bahá’í papers and books to the National Bahá’í Archives or to a local Bahá’í archives while they are still living, or they can make specific provisions in their wills that such items be given to a local Bahá’í archives or to the National Bahá’í Archives.
 Either measure will ensure their safety.
 Individuals are of course free to dispose of their papers and books as they desire; but if they wish to preserve them for the Faith, they need to take positive legal action now.

 The National Spiritual Assembly also requests that Bahá’ís who inherit papers from early believers consult with the National Archives Committee before disposing of any acquired documents.
 The National Archives Committee is interested in correspondence among early Bahá’ís and in manuscripts and other materials that may be of significant historical value.